Soda-City-PoGo/devman/README.md

 # devman

-**I did not make this, i found it on discord and put it on github for others to use.**
+**I did not make this, I found it on discord and put it on github for others to use.**

 this is a bot to control devices thru discord, using **USB connected devices only**!!!